-Shifted Krylov methods may still suffer from slow convergence when the damping factor approaches 1, requiring larger search spaces to converge with satisfactory speed, which in turn may lead to unaffordable storage requirements for large-scale engineering applications.
-As an attempt of a possible remedy in this situation, we present a framework that combines. shifted stationary iterative methods and shifted Krylov subspace methods.
-In detail, we derive the implementation of the Power method that solves the PageRank problem with multiple damping factors at almost the same computational cost of the standard Power method for solving one single system.
-Furthermore, we demonstrate that this shifted Power method generates collinear residual vectors.
-Based on this result, we use the shifted Power iterations to provide smooth initial solutions for running shifted Krylov subspace methods such as GMRES.
-Besides, we discuss how to apply seed system choosing strategy and extrapolation techniques to further speed up the iterative process.
+We know from literature that the Shifted Krylov methods may still suffer from slow convergence when the damping factor approaches 1, requiring larger search spaces to converge with satisfactory speed.
+In [1] is suggest that, to overcome this problem, we can combine stationary iterative methods and shifted Krylov subspace methods.
+They derive an implementation of the Power method that solves the PageRank problem with multiple dumpling factors at almost the same computational time of the standard Power method for solving one single system.
+They also demonstrate that this shifted Power method generates collinear residual vectors.
+Based on this result, they use the shifted Power iterations to provide smooth initial solutions for running shifted Krylov subspace methods such as GMRES.
+Besides, they discuss how to apply seed system choosing strategy and extrapolation techniques to further speed up the iterative process.